 The company might have an attendance policy, but, sometimes employees tend to take things lightly.

 As an employee, you must always take cognizance of the fact that all your actions are tracked.
-So, the first thing you must do when you take time off is informing your manager.
+So, the first thing you must do when you take time off is to inform your manager.
 Also, you must make sure that your time off does not exceed the total allotted number of leaves.

 There could be a situation where your manager points out that you are taking too many days off.
 In such cases, ensure that you have enough data to prove otherwise.
 Also, make sure all your leaves are logged in the system.
 This helps prevent an unpleasant discussion with senior leadership or your manager.